laithalenooz/ActivityLog/README.md

 # ActivityLog

 A flexible and customizable activity log package for Laravel 11, supporting multiple databases like MySQL and MongoDB.
-It provides middleware for logging HTTP requests, customizable log levels, and Eloquent relationships to retrieve the `causer` and `subject` of activities.
+It provides middleware for logging HTTP requests, customizable log levels, Eloquent relationships to retrieve the `causer` and `subject` of activities, and a data retention feature to manage log storage.

 ## Table of Contents